gtsatsis/RLAPI-v3-OOP/README.md

 Requirements:

-	1. Know-how regarding Linux, as we do not support running RLAPI on Windows environments.
+	1. Know-how regarding Linux, as we do not support running RLAPI on Windows environments (WSL included).
-	2. Apache & PHP (Stable on 7.2).
+	2. Your favorite web daemon (Apache & NGINX are supported) & PHP (Stable on 7.2).
 	3. A [Sentry](https://sentry.io) DSN.
 	4. [Minio](https://minio.io), or AWS S3.
-	5. An SMTP server.
+	5. A SMTP server.
 	6. Composer.

 Installing: